Hekate Devotion:Black Moon

 © T. Georgitsis 2021, Updated 2023

-Magick of the Hybrid Solar Eclipse: 20th April 2023
+Magick of the Solar Eclipse: 8th April 2024

 What, When and Why

-A solar eclipse occurs when the moon falls between the earth and the sun which casts a shadow over the earth.
-A solar eclipse can only occur during the new moon phase.
+The solar eclipse occurs when the moon falls between the earth and the sun which casts a shadow over the earth.

-An annular eclipse is when the moon and the sun is exactly aligned with the earth but the moon being smaller than the sun enables the sun to surround the moon as a bring ring.
+This will be a total solar eclipse and occurs when the moon and the sun is exactly aligned with the earth but the moon being smaller than the sun enables the sun to surround the moon as a bright ring.

 https://www.space.com/sun-observing-safety-guide